NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 After a successful restore:

-- For projects that use `<PackageReference>`, the package is present in the *global-packages* folder, and the `obj/project.assets.json` file is recreated.
+- For projects that use `<PackageReference>`, the package is present in the local *global-packages* folder, and the project *obj/project.assets.json* file is recreated.
-- For projects that use *packages.config*, the package appears in the project's `packages` folder.
+- For projects that use *packages.config*, the package appears in the project's *packages* folder.
 - The project should now build successfully.

 If the package references in your project file or your *packages.config* file are incorrect and don't match your desired state, install or update the correct packages instead of using Package Restore.